You are here

 The graduate programs listed above participate in the Collaborative Master's Specialization in Optics.
 The collaborative specialization focuses on the study of optics, photonics, and the interaction of light and matter.
 Optics is a truly multidisciplinary field, crossing the boundaries between pure and applied science.
 The collaborative specialization allows students to explore these multidisciplinary aspects.

-Upon successful completion of the master's degree requirements of the participating home department and the collaborative specialization, students receive the notation “Completed Collaborative Specialization in Optics” on their transcript and parchment.
+Upon successful completion of the master's degree requirements of the participating home graduate unit and the collaborative specialization, students receive the notation “Completed Collaborative Specialization in Optics” on their transcript and parchment.

 Contact and Address